laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-03-22-place-for-everything-everything-in-its-place.markdown

 └––– (other Dropbox directories)
 </code></pre>

-The _DOCUMENTS.markdown_ serves the same purpose as _REPOSITORIES.markdown_; it states the location of my documents (Dropbox or Google Docs).
+The _DOCUMENTS.markdown_ serves the same purpose as _REPOSITORIES.markdown_.
+It states the location of my documents (Dropbox or Google Docs).

 ### E-books: Dropbox, Kindle and Pragmatic Bookshelf

-I have three places for e-books: Dropbox, Kindle and the [Pragmatic Bookshelf](http://pragprog.com).
+I have three places for e-books: Dropbox, Kindle and the [Pragmatic Bookshelf](http://pragprog.com) \(PragProg\).
 PragProg has a convenient service: they can send books to your Kindle.
 However, this operation doesn't record the sent books into the Kindle storage on Amazon, effectively forcing me to manually back up the bought books or to consider PragProg as one of my digital bookshelves.
-I chose to consider PragProg as a bookshelve.
+I chose to consider PragProg as a bookshelf.

 <pre><code>Dropbox
 |––– Books-n-Articles